-Mass burn WTE refers to combustion facilities that receive loads of MSW directly from collection vehicles and burn the MSW with no processing.
+Mass burn WTE refers to combustion facilities that of MSW receive loads directly from collection vehicles and burn the MSW with no processing.
 Several designs have been commercialized and constructed in the mid-Atlantic and northeast regions.
-Mass burn facilities have heavy-duty grate systems to handle the wide range of particle size experienced with MSW.

-Mass burn facilities generate steam, which is usually converted to electrical power and sold to an electrical utility.
+Mass burn facilities have heavy-duty grate systems to handle the wide range of particle size MSW. experienced with Mass burn facilities generate steam, which is usually converted to electrical power and sold to an electrical utility.

 Facilities have been implemented with modern combustion controls and air pollution control equipment to ensure complete combustion of the waste and the ability to meet the USEPA's stringent air emission standards.
-Representative facilities implemented since the mid-1980s in the region in Maryland include Baltimore RESCO, Harford County, Arlington/Alexandria and Fairfax County.
+Representative facilities implemented since the mid-1980s in the region in Maryland include Baltimore RESCO, Harford County, and Montgomery County, and in Virginia - Arlington/Alexandria and Fairfax County.